jadecobra/python_tdd_exercises/source/data_structures/none.rst

     AssertionError: unexpectedly None

-  assertIsNotNone_ checks that what it gets in parentheses is NOT None_
+  assertIsNotNone_ checks that what is in the parentheses is NOT None_

 green: make it pass
 #################################################################################